 Defining what is being measured

-Writers and editors need to have a clear path to what the ultimate business metrics are and clear lines drawn to how their work affects those metrics.
+A brand publishing team need to have a clear path to what the ultimate business metrics are and clear lines drawn to how their work affects those metrics.
 For example, there’s no point in measuring newsletter opens if they’re not a definitive part of the wider strategy.
 For many brands, particularly those in the B2B space, lead generation is a key driver of brand publishing strategies and incredibly important for the business.
 That means that metrics such as newsletter sign ups, or how many people entered information in order to access or view content, are most important.

 Content operations and newsrooms need to use metrics in a way that is effective.
 That means making metrics, that the writers can control, part of the performance evaluation.
 Over the last few years, it’s become more common to have newsroom reporters evaluated according to metrics like page views, newsletter opens or event subscribers.
 But, those metrics often come after the fact.